apigear-io/apigear-docs/content/en/guide/modules.md

 ---
-title: "Create a Module"
+title: "Define Modules"
 description: "A module in ApiGear is used to describe API inside a namespace"
 position: 5
 category: "Start"
 version: 1.0
-menuTitle: Modules
+menuTitle: Define Modules
 ---

 An API Module defines an ObjectAPI document inside a project to define an API surface for a defined use case.
 Typically there are several API modules inside a project.
 Inside a workspace the most important concept are Projects.
 Projects are a collection of API modules, documentation and other artifacts you want to keep together.